 5. Transparent Refund Policy

 Operators who guarantee sightings are, by definition, either feeding the animals or lying.
-An honest refund policy (like Tour Z's 2-in-1 Success Guarantee) reflects the reality of wild encounters — and ensures the operator has no financial incentive to compromise animal welfare for guaranteed income.
+An honest refund policy (like Tour Z’s 2-in-1 Success Guarantee — 25% refund for one species, 50% for none) reflects the reality of wild encounters and ensures the operator has no financial incentive to compromise animal welfare for guaranteed income.

 6. Quiet Engines